- About CAQH CORE

 CAQH CORE: Operating Rules to Drive the Business of Healthcare

-- Established in 2005, CAQH CORE is a multi-stakeholder collaboration of more than 130 organizations –providers, health plans, vendors, government agencies, and standard-setting bodies – developing operating rules to simplify healthcare administrative transactions.
-CAQH CORE participating organizations include health plans representing more than 75% of commercially insured lives, plus Medicare and Medicaid beneficiaries.
+- Established in 2005, CAQH CORE is a multi-stakeholder collaboration of more than 120 organizations –providers, health plans, vendors, government agencies, and standard-setting bodies – developing operating rules to simplify healthcare administrative transactions.
+CAQH CORE participating organizations include health plans representing more than 75 percent of commercially insured lives, plus Medicare and Medicaid beneficiaries.

 - Operating rules support a range of existing standards to make electronic data transactions more predictable and consistent, regardless of the technology.
 Operating rules facilitate many high-volume transactions that involve multiple parties, such as automated banking transactions and airline ticket bookings.